pyiron/pyiron_workflow/docs/README.md

 ## Overview

+I just want to see if building the docs fails on the CI with no real changes.

 `pyiron_workflow` is a framework for constructing workflows as computational graphs from simple python functions.
 Its objective is to make it as easy as possible to create reliable, reusable, and sharable workflows, with a special focus on research workflows for HPC environments.

 Nodes are formed from python functions with simple decorators, and the resulting nodes can have their data inputs and outputs connected.